justin-zz/arm-jukebox/README.md

 The script requires certain environment variables to be set.
 You can configure them in the `config.yaml` file, which should be located in the same directory as the script.
 The following variables are used:

 - `verbose`: A flag for verbosity (`"False"` or `"True"`).
-- `tempo`: Tempo for note duration (default is `1.0`).
+- `tempo`: Tempo or playback for note duration (default is `1.0`).
 - `baudrate`: Baud rate for serial communication (default is `115200`).
-- `serial_port`: Serial port to which the Arduino is connected (default is `"COM5"` on Windows, adjust as needed).
-If left empty, it will attempt to connect to the first serial device it can find (not recommended).
+- `serial_port`: Serial port to which the Arduino is connected.
+Empty by default, the script will automatically connect to the correct port.
-- `channel_name`: Twitch channel name for the bot.
 - `oauth_token`: OAuth token for Twitch authentication.

 ## Setup Instructions